Infant Respiratory Disorders- Overview and Practice Questions Vector

 30. What are the risk factors for neonatal pneumonia?

-Prematurity & low birth weight (LBW), prelabour rupture of membrane (PROM), maternal peripartum infection, and meconium aspiration.
+Risk factors include prematurity, low birth weight (LBW), pre-labor rupture of membranes (PROM), maternal peripartum infection, and meconium aspiration.

 31. What are the respiratory symptoms of neonatal pneumonia?